How a cheap, brutally efficient grocery chain is upending America's supermarkets

 Advertisement

 Amid their aggressive growth push, the two discount chains have forced the rest of the grocery industry to make big changes to hold onto their customers.
 Aldi has even encroached on Walmart’s turf— literally.
-As if it were throwing down a gauntlet, in October Aldi opened a store in Bentonville, Arkansas, just a mile from Walmart’s corporate headquarters.
+As if throwing down a gauntlet, in October Aldi opened a store in Bentonville, Arkansas, just a mile from Walmart’s corporate headquarters.

 "I never underestimate them," Foran said at an industry conference in March.
 “I've been competing against Aldi for 20-plus years.
 They are fierce and they are good.”